QualITAWG/qualitawg.github.io/index.md

 </p>

 <p style='text-align: justify;'>
-QualITA 2026 aims to highlight quality aspects, considering the complex, heterogeneous, multidisciplinary environment in which modern computing systems operate, together with their application domains, characterized by an increasing demand of resilient and sustainable solutions that should also meet efficiency as well as time-constrained requirements.
+QualITA 2026 aims to highlight quality aspects, considering the complex, heterogeneous, and multidisciplinary environment in which modern computing systems operate, along with their application domains, which are characterized by an increasing demand for resilient and sustainable solutions that meet efficiency and time-constrained requirements.
 </p>

 ### Topics